-5. Conclusions
+5 Conclusions

-This paper evaluates the correct specification of predictive densities of US inflation and output growth, based on an extensive data set of macroeconomic predictors.
-Our empirical findings show that, according to most tests, the predictive density combinations based on simple equal weighting and Bayesian model averaging appear to be among the best calibrated models in terms of normality.
+This paper evaluates the correct specification of predictive densities of U.S. inflation and output growth, based on an extensive data set of macroeconomic predictors.
+Our empirical findings show that, according to most tests, predictive densities of predictive density combinations based on simple, equal weighting, as well as Bayesian Model Averaging appear to be one of the best calibrated models in terms of normality.
 We conjecture that averaging across series and models might be the reason for this result.
-Whether normality is an appropriate assumption for each individual ADL model or not depends crucially on the predictor, but most predictors fail according to at least one of the tests.
-The results for the various alternative ways of combining densities considered in this paper, such as those based on factor and BVAR models, are much less robust: the normality assumption is rejected according to several tests for at least some forecast horizons.
+Whether or not normality is an appropriate assumption for each individual ADL model crucially depends on the predictor, although most predictors typically fail according to at least one of the tests.
+The results for the factor and BVAR model-based, as well as the alternative ways of combining densities considered in this paper are much less robust: the normality assumption is rejected according to several tests, at least at some forecast horizons.